danini/graph-cut-ransac/README.md

 When using the algorithm, please cite `Barath, Daniel, and Matas, Jiří.
 "Graph-cut RANSAC."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018`.

-In case you use GC-RANSAC with Progressive NAPSAC (https://arxiv.org/abs/1906.02295) sampler, please cite `Barath, Daniel, Maksym Ivashechkin, and Jiri Matas.
+In case you use GC-RANSAC with Progressive NAPSAC sampler (https://arxiv.org/abs/1906.02295), please cite `Barath, Daniel, Maksym Ivashechkin, and Jiri Matas.
 "Progressive NAPSAC: sampling from gradually growing neighborhoods." arXiv preprint arXiv:1906.02295 (2019)`.